Overweight, obesity and cancer

 Reduce your cancer risk by achieving and maintaining a healthy body weight.
 Eat and drink based on your energy needs.
-Make fruit, vegetables and wholegrain foods the basis of your diet.
+Make fruit, vegetables, legumes and wholegrain foods the basis of your diet.
 Cut out unhealthy snacks, fast food and sugary drinks.
 Pick up more physical activity.

 Cutting down your weight will reduce your cancer risk.